ZhuopeiJin/telework-travel-behavior-vmt-nhts/README.md

 # Telework, Time Allocation, and Non-Work Travel Behavior

 ## Overview
-This repository contains code for my Master’s Report examining how telework influences non-work activity time allocation and travel behavior using the 2017 and 2022 National Household Travel Survey (NHTS).
+This repository contains code for my Master’s Report examining how remote work influences non-work out-of-home activity time allocation and vehicle miles traveled using the 2017 and 2022 National Household Travel Survey (NHTS).

 ## Repository Structure